machin2e/gesso-app-android/README.md

 Designer is a mobile design environment for Clay.

 You use Designer to define
-interactivity, interconnectivity, and intelligence into your own projects made with Clay devices.
+interplay, interconnectivity, and intelligence into your own projects made with Clay devices.
 You can, for example, define connectivity across Clay devices, controlling electronic peripherals connected to a device and communications between devices.
 In simple terms, Designer visualizes your